Xeriscape-Network/Community-Documentation/docs/minecraft/faq.md

 ## Discord Access
 ### How do I join the Discord?
 The community Discord server can be joined via its [invite URL](https://discord.xeriscape.network).
-To access the Minecraft-specific channels, you will need to assign yourself the `Minecraft` role; To participate within the channels, you will need to [link your Minecraft account UUID with your Discord account ID via the Telzenith Discord bot](../welcome-guide/linking).
+To access the Minecraft-specific channels, you will need to assign yourself the `Minecraft` role; To participate within the channels, you will need to [link your Minecraft account UUID with your Discord account ID via the Telzenith Discord bot](./welcome-guide/linking).

 ## Gameplay Mechanics
 ### How do I X?
 The Minecraft server has a dedicated section on the community support website for everything related to the server from in-game systems to troubleshooting guides; The section can be accessed via either URL of [https://support.xeriscape.network/minecraft](https://support.xeriscape.network/minecraft) or [https://wiki.telzenith.xyz/](https://wiki.telzenith.xyz/); The /wiki command in game will also present you with the two URLs.
-Some basic questions, when asked in chat, will also be auto-answered by the server itself; One example is the question How do I claim land?.
+Some basic questions, when asked in chat, will also be auto-answered by the server itself; One example is the question of *How do I claim land?*.

 For Vanilla gameplay mechanics, it is advised to use the [community wiki](https://minecraft.wiki/) as a reference.

 ### Can a feature be added?

-If you are looking to ask for an addition or change to the server, head on over to the [suggestions forum](https://discord.com/channels/555868544244514836/1027461719364223036) in the [community Discord server](https://discord.xeriscape.network/) and create a thread topic there; It is advised to read the [Suggestion Submission Guide](../../community/feedback/suggestions) prior to posting a suggestion however.
+If you are looking to ask for an addition or change to the server, head on over to the [suggestions forum](https://discord.com/channels/555868544244514836/1027461719364223036) in the [community Discord server](https://discord.xeriscape.network/) and create a thread topic there; It is advised to read the [Suggestion Submission Guide](../../community/feedback/suggestions) prior to posting a suggestion, however.

 ### Can we have a modpack?